nahkst/OverTheWire/README.md

 # OverTheWire
+Hello!
 This is my journey through the well-known OverTheWire exercises.
-I’m taking a hands-on approach, relying on my own skills rather than external aids.
-My current knowledge of Linux and the terminal has helped me work through much of the Bandit series, and I hope the rest of the challenges will be just as instructive.
-This is my documentation of that journey.
-If you notice any errors or have suggestions, feel free to reach out to me.
+I am a web developer pivoting into Cyber Security, and here I am documenting my process.
+Believe it or not, I’m not using AI at all for this, nor am I directly searching for answers.
+That would completely defeat the purpose of learning.
+Instead, I research the concepts and figure out the solutions myself.

+With my limited knowledge of the Linux terminal, I’ve successfully solved the majority of the Bandit exercises.
+As I progress, I’m beginning to see what hacking is really about, and it’s fascinating.
+I initially stepped into the world of programming and development because I enjoy solving problems.
+Cyber Security seems to be all about that combining different facets of knowledge to break or modify how something works.
+It’s brilliant, and I can’t wait to learn more.

+My name is Joshua, and this is my journey.

 # War Games